holepunchto/bare/README.md

 ### User data

 :pear:.js provides a common API for simple user data exchange between the embedder, the JavaScript layer, and the native addon layer.
-The API provides a key/value store that associates string keys with arbitrary pointers, leaving it up to the embedder to decide on the meaning of the keys.
-Keys can be added and retrieved through `pear_set_data()` and `pear_get_data()` from C, and also retrived through `process.data()` from JavaScript which yields values of type `js_external`.
+The API provides a key/value store that associates string keys with JavaScript values, leaving it up to the embedder to decide on the meaning of the keys.
+Keys can be added and retrieved through `pear_set_data()` and `pear_get_data()` from C, and also accessed through `process.data` from JavaScript.

-While the JavaScript layer cannot directly access the underlying user data pointers, it _can_ forward these as `js_external` values to native addons.

 ## Building